 - Modifying business hours when necessary to carry out thorough sanitation and disinfection procedures

 - Providing new training for employees on implementing these measures with oversight on execution

 - Researching technological innovations and testing new procedures, as appropriate, to enhance sanitation

-Travel businesses should promote health screening measures for employees and isolate workers with possible COVID-19 symptoms and provide health resources to customers.
+Travel businesses should recomend travel employees get the COVID-19 vaccine in addition to providing health screening measures, isolating workers with possible COVID-19 symptoms and providing health resources to customers.